 Summary metrics

-At the top, you'll see four summary metrics.
-These give you a quick snapshot of how your subscribers have engaged with your emails:
+There are five summary metrics that give you a snapshot of how subscribers have engaged with your emails over the applied date range and filters:

 Opened: The percentage of recipients who opened at least one email